ShirtHanger/tribe-dossier-of-polytopian-events/README.md

 <img src="./images/Pipeman.png" width="10%" height="10%"> (Spiffy)

-(Polytopia is owned by Midjiwan AB, this is an UNNOFICIAL fan website)
+(Polytopia is owned by Midjiwan AB, this is an UNOFFICIAL fan website)